I love to entertain. I also love to save money. Therefore, it’s been a bit of a hobby of mine to come up with cheap party food ideas.

 If you buy dainty tea sandwiches and vegetable salads, you may throw away a lot of food.
 Choose foods that fit the guest list and the party event to avoid food waste as much as possible.

 More Tips for Throwing a Cheap Party

-There are other things you can do to serve food cheaply at parties as well.
-Here are some of the tips I use to feed a crowd for less.
+You can also do other things to serve food cheaply at parties.
+Here are some tips I use to feed a crowd for less.

 For instance, I’m throwing a high school graduation party for my oldest daughter this year.
 I bought paper plates in January when they were on sale at Sam’s Club.
 I also started stocking up on soda in March.

 Whenever I see a sale on something I know I’ll need for the party, I buy it.
 Remember to keep expiration dates and storage in mind when you do this.
 You don’t want to serve expired soda at a party or buy only to realize you don’t have storage capacity.